stockx/CountableLabel/README.md

 - [x] 3 types of animations (PushUp, PushDown, Fade) and a feature have no animation as well.
 - [x] Works with autolayout, honors intrinsic sizing, and self sizes on the fly.
 - [x] Works with labels created in code and in Interface Builder.
-- [x] Example app with lots of real-time configurations that lets you dynamically set, increment and decrement the values, animations, and text alignment of the label!
+- [x] Example app with lots of real-time configurations that lets you dynamically increment/decrement a value of your choosing, specify which animation you want to use, and specify text alignment of the label!

 <a name="usage"> Usage </a>
 --------------